-- Beginning January 1, 2022, following industry guidance from the U.S. Securities and Exchange Commission, the Company no longer excludes adjustments for upfront license fees, development milestones and in-process research and development (IPR&D) expenses of pre-approval programs related to licensing, collaboration and asset acquisition transactions from its non-GAAP financial measures.
-For purposes of comparability, the non-GAAP financial results for the full year of 2021 have been updated to reflect this change.
-See recast of 2021 non-GAAP measures on page 11. - (a) The adjustments related primarily to noncash amortization of intangible assets from business acquisitions. - (b) The adjustment related to a loss on the nonstrategic divestiture of Gensenta İlaç Sanayi ve Ticaret A.Ş. - (c) The adjustments related to headcount charges, such as severance, and to asset charges, such as asset impairments, accelerated depreciation and other charges related to the closure of our facilities. - (d) Effective January 2021, we began to exclude the gains and losses on our investments in equity securities from our non-GAAP measures that are recorded to Other (expense) income, net.
-For the year ended December 31, 2022, the adjustments related to equity investment losses and the amortization of the basis difference from our BeiGene, Ltd. (BeiGene) equity method investment.
-For the year ended December 31, 2021, the adjustments related to equity investment gains, partially offset by the amortization of the basis difference from our BeiGene equity method investment. - (e) The adjustments related to certain acquisition items, prior period and other items excluded from GAAP earnings. - (f) The tax effect of the adjustments between our GAAP and non-GAAP results takes into account the tax treatment and related tax rate(s) that apply to each adjustment in the applicable tax jurisdiction(s).
-Generally, this results in a tax impact at the U.S. marginal tax rate for certain adjustments, including the majority of amortization of intangible assets, whereas the tax impact of other adjustments, including restructuring initiatives, depends on whether the amounts are deductible in the respective tax jurisdictions and the applicable tax rate(s) in those jurisdictions.
+- (a) The adjustments related primarily to noncash amortization of intangible assets from business acquisitions.
+For the year ended December 31, 2023, the adjustments also included a net impairment charge for AMG 340. - (b) The adjustments related to headcount charges, such as severance, and to asset charges, such as asset impairments and other related costs resulting from rationalization of our geographic footprint. - c) For the year ended December 31, 2022, the adjustments related primarily to a loss on the divestiture of Gensenta İlaç Sanayi ve Țicaret A.Ş. - d) For the year ended December 31, 2023, the adjustments included (i) interest expense on senior notes issued in March 2023 and (ii) debt issuance costs and other fees related to our bridge credit and term loan credit agreements, incurred prior to the closing of our acquisition of Horizon. - (e) For the year ended December 31, 2023, the adjustments related primarily to our BeiGene, Ltd. (BeiGene) equity fair value adjustment and interest income on senior notes issued in March 2023 recognized prior to the closing of our acquisition of Horizon.
+In the first quarter of 2023, we began to account for our ownership interest in BeiGene as an equity security with a readily determinable fair value, with changes in fair value recorded in Other income (expense), net.
+For the year ended December 31, 2022, the adjustments related to equity investment losses and the amortization of the basis difference from our BeiGene equity method investment. - (f) The tax effect of the adjustments between our GAAP and non-GAAP results takes into account the tax treatment and related tax rate(s) that apply to each adjustment in the applicable tax jurisdiction(s).
+Generally, this results in a tax impact at the U.S. marginal tax rate for certain adjustments, including the majority of amortization of intangible assets and certain gains and losses on our investments in equity securities, whereas the tax impact of other adjustments, including expenses related to restructuring and cost savings initiatives, depends on whether the amounts are deductible in the respective tax jurisdictions and the applicable tax rate(s) in those jurisdictions. - (g) The adjustments related to certain acquisition items, prior period and other items excluded from GAAP earnings.